-CONDITIONING: it is not a priority to be striated.
-The competitor needs to show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.
+Conditioning is not a priority to have extreme conditioning.
+The competitor should show symmetrical leanness top to bottom with muscle separation without an overly dieted appearance.

-PRESENTATION: Presentation is the effectiveness of display of the competitor’s most favorable development, including posture, carriage, projection, posing ability and stage presence.
-Skin quality, evenness of tone, choice of suit, and grooming are also considered.
-The posing technique used in the individual poses and the fitness in assuming them, along with the smoothness of transition between these are factors included in the judgment of presentation.
+Presentation is the effectiveness to display the competitor’s most favorable development, including posing and stage presence.
+Skin quality, evenness of tone, suit choice, and grooming are also considered.
+Posing technique used in quarter turns and mandatory poses, along with the smoothness of transition between these are factors included in the judgment of presentation.

 The head judge will instruct you to complete mandatory (muscularity) poses.
 You may be asked to do these several times and out of order later in the round.

 Left Mantis Pose: Left side chest, arms extended, leg extended back.